-When it comes to other, traditional airport shuttles, they make their money by planning multiple stops, picking up and dropping off as many passengers as possible.
+When it comes to traditional airport shuttles, they make their money by planning multiple stops, picking up and dropping off as many passengers as possible.
 That makes the travel time significantly longer, but the upside is that they’re often much cheaper than taxis or ridesharing services like Uber.

 Although, that’s not always the case — again, compare the options at your destinations to be sure.
 At London’s Heathrow Airport, for example, the Heathrow Express is pricey, but it will get you to central Paddington Station in only 15 minutes.
 And you’ll have plenty of legroom, seat power sockets, newspapers and magazines.

 Depending on where you’re going, you’ll also have a range of public transportation options to choose from, like the bus, train or subway.
 The particular options, as well as reliability, cost and safety, varies significantly from destination to destination.